 Before going to a face-to-face meeting, it is essential to discuss the therapy fee and budget.
 If you like everything about the person you have selected as your therapist, but the rates are too high for you, request your therapist to lower the rates.
 If he or she is not willing to lower their rates then in my opinion, it is best to see the clinic intern.
 These internees perform the best duties as they build their careers, and they must have a good reputation.

-I experienced Physical Therapy Fort Lee which I met recently, and I had a great experience.
+I experienced Physical Therapy where I met recently, and I had a great experience.

 Answer some questions after the first session: